Family Days Out in Sussex

 Hempstead Meadow, Open-Spaces Uckfield, nature reserve along the river Uck, wetland habitat, 01825 762774.

-Hove Lagoon Paddling Pool, located between Kingsway & the seafront and close to an enclosed playground & skate park, 01273 290290 (seasonal).
+Hove Lagoon Paddling Pool, located between Kingsway & the seafront and close to an enclosed playground, skate park, crazy golf and beach café.
+01273 290290 (seasonal).

-Hove Park, the park covers almost 40 acres and features a mix of large areas of open grass, mature trees, flower beds and recreational facilities.
+Hove Park, almost 40 acres of open grass, mature trees, flower beds and recreational facilities.
 At the eastern edge of the Park is the ‘Fingermaze’, a piece of public sculpture carved into the park and lined with stone and lime mortar.
 The Fingermaze is a giant fingerprint which incorporates a Cretan labyrinth within its whirling design.
-Playground, football pitch, tennis courts, basketball court, miniature railway, café, 01273 292929.
+Playground, football pitch, tennis courts, basketball court, miniature railway (seasonal), café, 01273 292929.

 Kings Road Paddling Pool, Brighton, mushroom spout & water pads, castles & toys plus sand, 01273 290290 (seasonal).

-Motcombe Gardens, Eastbourne Old Town BN21 1PU, duck pond, lawns, originally part of a farm yard the 9th Duke of Devonshire gave the garden to the town of Eastbourne in 1909.
+Motcombe Gardens, Eastbourne Old Town BN21 1PU, duck pond, sheltered lawns for picnicking, originally part of a farm yard the 9th Duke of Devonshire gave the garden to the town of Eastbourne in 1909.
 The pond is the source of the Bourne stream from which ‘East Bourne’ got its name.
 There is an historic round flint-built dovecote with a conical tiled roof standing on an upper level.

 Preston Park, Brighton, largest urban park in the city with playground, football pitches, cricket fields, bowling greens, basketball courts, tennis courts, softball pitch, rounders/stoolball pitches (on request) and cycle velodrome, large rockery, chalet café, 01273 292929.

-Princes Park, Eastbourne BN22 7LL, putting, playgrounds, ‘Splashtastic’ (seasonal), model boating lake and Pistachios in the Park café open daily.
+Princes Park, Eastbourne BN22 7LL, putting, playgrounds, ‘Splashtastic’ (seasonal), model boating lake and café.

-Railway Land Nature Reserve, Lewes, 25 acres of meadowland and woodland reclaimed from the old rail yards, 01273 487798.
+Railway Land Nature Reserve, Lewes, 25 acres of meadowland and woodland reclaimed from the old rail yards, award-winning Linklater Pavilion open to the public Sundays May-September 2pm-5pm, 01273 477101.

-Saunders Park, Lewes Road (by Sainsbury’s), play area, paddling pool (seasonal), community garden, basket ball court, padding pool enquiries: Freedom Leisure 01273 290290
+Saunders Park, Lewes Road, Brighton, BN2 4AE, (by Sainsbury’s), play area, paddling pool (seasonal), community garden, basketball court, padding pool enquiries: Freedom Leisure 01273 290290

 Seaford Head Local Nature Reserve, cliffs, downland, grassland and a shingle beach and home to many nationally rare and significant species of plant, bird and insect.
 Peaceful walks and stunning views of the Seven Sisters and Cuckmere River Valley.